-Unfortunately, we don’t have a child-minding on the boat so we cannot cater for infants, or anyone needing close supervision.
-However, if your children are old enough to go snorkeling on their own, we do have lifeguards watching the snorkelling area so they are in good hands.
+Unfortunately, we don’t have a child-minding on the boat so we cannot cater to infants, or anyone needing close supervision.
+However, if your children are old enough to go snorkelling on their own, we do have lifeguards watching the snorkelling area so they are in good hands.
 If you just let the lifeguards or any member of staff know that your children are entertaining themselves while you are heading off for a dive; they will be happy to keep a close eye out.
-Also we can certainly sort it out that you can both scuba dive at different times so there is always one of your with your child or children.
+Also, we can certainly sort it out that you can both scuba dive at different times so there is always one of your with your child or children.

 Will there be jellyfish in the Water?